JeffGupta/Whos-Selling/README.md

 Login - IMPLEMENTED (2)
 The user can log in using his/her new credentials that have been added to the firebase server rom the registration.

+Account Details - Remade with react for HW5
+Displays account information with react

 Make a Listing - IMPLEMENTED with react for HW4
 If the user wants to sell , he or she can make a listing on the site.
 Furthermore, the user has to option to review their listing before making it public.
 React will be used as we implement this feature.